epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 # Visualize --------------------------------------------------------------
-# step: Run the code to create a summary data frame of the whole simulation.
+# step: Plot the simulation and build a summary data frame; paste
-# Paste the plot output in the report
+# the plot output in the report.
+Use it to describe:
-# Use the plot or summary data frame (or any other calculation)
-# to write in the report a description of:
-# - How many chains reached a 100 case threshold?
-# - What is the maximum size of chain?
-(The cumulative number of case)
+# - proportion of chains that go extinct quickly (probability of
-# - What is the maximum length of chain?
-(The number of days until the chain stops)
+#   extinction)
+# - proportion that crossed the 100-case threshold (explosive
+#   growth from one index case)
 # Write in the report: interpretation and comparison between rooms.

 # Daily aggregate of cases